Mcdaniel Terry & Co. Has $2.93 Million Stock Holdings in Exxon Mobil Co. (NYSE:XOM)

 Mcdaniel Terry & Co. boosted its holdings in shares of Exxon Mobil Co.
 (NYSE:XOM – Get Rating) by 3.1% in the fourth quarter, according to its most recent filing with the SEC.
 The firm owned 47,898 shares of the oil and gas company’s stock after acquiring an additional 1,432 shares during the period.
 Mcdaniel Terry & Co.’s holdings in Exxon Mobil were worth $2,931,000 as of its most recent filing with the SEC.

-Other hedge funds have also recently made changes to their positions in the company.
-Two Sigma Advisers LP acquired a new position in shares of Exxon Mobil in the 3rd quarter valued at $57,426,000.
-Wilbanks Smith & Thomas Asset Management LLC grew its holdings in shares of Exxon Mobil by 2.5% in the 3rd quarter.
-Wilbanks Smith & Thomas Asset Management LLC now owns 80,850 shares of the oil and gas company’s stock valued at $4,756,000 after buying an additional 1,961 shares during the period.
-Deutsche Bank AG grew its holdings in shares of Exxon Mobil by 33.5% in the 3rd quarter.
-Deutsche Bank AG now owns 16,479,686 shares of the oil and gas company’s stock valued at $969,335,000 after buying an additional 4,139,065 shares during the period.
-Summit Financial Group Inc. grew its holdings in shares of Exxon Mobil by 3.4% in the 4th quarter.
-Summit Financial Group Inc. now owns 49,506 shares of the oil and gas company’s stock valued at $3,029,000 after buying an additional 1,650 shares during the period.
-Finally, Adams Natural Resources Fund Inc. boosted its stake in Exxon Mobil by 1.5% in the 3rd quarter.
-Adams Natural Resources Fund Inc. now owns 1,273,630 shares of the oil and gas company’s stock worth $74,915,000 after purchasing an additional 18,500 shares during the period.
-51.91% of the stock is owned by institutional investors.
+A number of other institutional investors and hedge funds have also added to or reduced their stakes in the business.
+Rosenberg Matthew Hamilton grew its holdings in Exxon Mobil by 16.2% during the 4th quarter.
+Rosenberg Matthew Hamilton now owns 8,272 shares of the oil and gas company’s stock worth $506,000 after acquiring an additional 1,154 shares during the period.
+Destiny Wealth Partners LLC grew its holdings in Exxon Mobil by 1.2% during the 4th quarter.
+Destiny Wealth Partners LLC now owns 12,050 shares of the oil and gas company’s stock worth $737,000 after acquiring an additional 137 shares during the period.
+Claybrook Capital LLC acquired a new stake in Exxon Mobil during the 4th quarter worth $317,000.
+Transcend Wealth Collective LLC grew its holdings in Exxon Mobil by 0.5% during the 4th quarter.
+Transcend Wealth Collective LLC now owns 91,048 shares of the oil and gas company’s stock worth $5,571,000 after acquiring an additional 464 shares during the period.
+Finally, Sound View Wealth Advisors Group LLC grew its holdings in shares of Exxon Mobil by 21.4% in the 4th quarter.
+Sound View Wealth Advisors Group LLC now owns 36,665 shares of the oil and gas company’s stock valued at $2,244,000 after buying an additional 6,463 shares during the period.
+51.91% of the stock is owned by hedge funds and other institutional investors.

-In related news, Director Jeffrey W. Ubben sold 1,500,000 shares of the company’s stock in a transaction dated Wednesday, February 2nd.
-The shares were sold at an average price of $80.05, for a total value of $120,075,000.00.
+In related news, VP Stephen A. Littleton sold 10,000 shares of the company’s stock in a transaction dated Friday, February 4th.
+The shares were sold at an average price of $81.29, for a total value of $812,900.00.
 The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-Also, VP Stephen A. Littleton sold 10,000 shares of the company’s stock in a transaction dated Friday, February 4th.
-The shares were sold at an average price of $81.29, for a total transaction of $812,900.00.
+Also, Director Jeffrey W. Ubben sold 1,500,000 shares of the company’s stock in a transaction dated Wednesday, February 2nd.
+The shares were sold at an average price of $80.05, for a total transaction of $120,075,000.00.
 The disclosure for this sale can be found here.
 0.05% of the stock is currently owned by corporate insiders.

 Exxon Mobil (NYSE:XOM – Get Rating) last issued its earnings results on Tuesday, February 1st.
 The oil and gas company reported $2.05 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.96 by $0.09.
 The company had revenue of $84.97 billion for the quarter, compared to analysts’ expectations of $84.58 billion.
 Exxon Mobil had a net margin of 8.07% and a return on equity of 13.67%.
 Exxon Mobil’s quarterly revenue was up 82.6% compared to the same quarter last year.
 During the same period in the prior year, the firm earned $0.03 EPS.
-Sell-side analysts predict that Exxon Mobil Co. will post 7.6 EPS for the current fiscal year.
+On average, analysts anticipate that Exxon Mobil Co. will post 7.6 earnings per share for the current fiscal year.

-Exxon Mobil declared that its Board of Directors has initiated a share buyback program on Tuesday, February 1st that allows the company to buyback $10.00 billion in outstanding shares.
-This buyback authorization allows the oil and gas company to buy up to 2.9% of its stock through open market purchases.
-Stock buyback programs are often an indication that the company’s leadership believes its stock is undervalued.
+Exxon Mobil declared that its Board of Directors has approved a share buyback plan on Tuesday, February 1st that authorizes the company to repurchase $10.00 billion in outstanding shares.
+This repurchase authorization authorizes the oil and gas company to reacquire up to 2.9% of its stock through open market purchases.
+Stock repurchase plans are often an indication that the company’s board believes its shares are undervalued.

-The business also recently declared a quarterly dividend, which was paid on Thursday, March 10th.
-Investors of record on Thursday, February 10th were paid a $0.88 dividend.
+The company also recently announced a quarterly dividend, which was paid on Thursday, March 10th.
+Stockholders of record on Thursday, February 10th were issued a $0.88 dividend.
 The ex-dividend date of this dividend was Wednesday, February 9th.
-This represents a $3.52 dividend on an annualized basis and a yield of 4.47%.
-Exxon Mobil’s dividend payout ratio (DPR) is currently 65.31%.
+This represents a $3.52 dividend on an annualized basis and a dividend yield of 4.47%.
+Exxon Mobil’s payout ratio is 65.31%.

 About Exxon Mobil (Get Rating)